What Is a Chemical Peel?

 - Have taken Accutane in the last six months

 - Have used Retin-A, Renova, prescription skin care products, products that contain ascorbic acid, bleaching or skin-lightening agents or other acid-based products in the last 48 hours.

 Chemical peels sting but do not cause a great deal of pain.
 In addition to stinging, the procedure may cause redness, irritation, and crusting but as the skin begins to adjust all these problems will lessen.

 What Are the Complications or Potential Side Effects of a Chemical Peel?

 Peels require seven to fourteen days to heal.
-Treated skin will initially be red and swollen.
-Swelling worsens for the first 48 hours.
-Eyelids may swell shut.
-Blisters may form and break.
+Treated skin will initially be red and somewhat swollen.
+Swelling is most noticeable for the first 48 hours.
+In rare cases, eyelids may swell shut.
+Blisters may sometimes form and eventually break.
 Skin crusts and peels off in seven to fourteen days.
-Skin must be soaked daily for a specified period, followed by ointment application.
-Antiviral medication is taken for 10 to 14 days.
-Mild lotion or cream may be applied.
-Avoid all sun exposure until healing is complete.
 Camouflage makeup may be worn after a few days.
-Patients should schedule a follow-up appointment to monitor progress.
+Your dermatologist will inform you of the benefits and risks during your consultation.